Manage

 In fact, over 70% of variance in employee engagement scores are a result of managers.
 In other words, effective managers are key to keeping employees engaged, productive, and satisfied at work.
 Poor management, conversely, can lead to disengagement and high turnover.

-Whether you’re a manager at your company and you want to improve your leadership skills or you’re an HR professional looking for training materials for all your company’s managers, we’ve got some of the most impactful traits of good managers.
+Whether you’re a seasoned manager looking to improve on leadership skills or you’re an HR professional seeking out training materials for all your company’s managers, we’ve got some of the most impactful traits of good managers.
 Knowing these management strengths will help you enhance your leadership capabilities and spread them to other leaders.

 The Impact of Good Managers